-Hummus is a totally healthy food for toddlers!
-It has vegetarian protein from the beans and tahini, has a lot of fiber to help heart-health and to prevent constipation, and is a good vegan option.
+Hummus is a healthy toddler food that’s a nice vegetarian protein to have in the mix.
 This easy hummus recipe has added Vitamin A from the carrots, as well as extra fiber.
-And a nice mellow flavor since the carrots balance the flavor of tahini and lemon.
+And a nice mellow flavor since the carrots balance the flavor of tahini and lemon

 You can use dried beans that you’ve cooked or canned beans for this easy hummus recipe.
 As long as you cook dried beans thoroughly, there isn’t much difference in the texture.
 Canned beans are of course more convenient if you decide to make hummus without much advance planning!